jodogne/atomit/Documentation/Concepts.md

 ==============================

-The Atom-IT server provides a simple framework to define IoT workflows.
+The Atom-IT server provides a simple framework to define IoT workflow.
 It is entirely built upon three basic concepts:

  1. [Time series](#time-series)
  2. [Backends](#backends)